AICoE/elyra-aidevsecops-tutorial/README.md

 Once you are logged in into Elyra image provided by ODH, you can use the Git extension provided to clone [this repo](https://github.com/thoth-station/elyra-aidevsecops-tutorial.git).

-- Click the Git extension button:
+- Click the Git extension button from Jupyterlab UI:

 <div style="text-align:center">
 <img alt="Look for Git extension button" src="https://raw.githubusercontent.com/thoth-station/elyra-aidevsecops-tutorial/master/docs/images/ElyraGitExtension.png">
 </div>

-- Insert the link to the GitHub repo you want to clone:
+- Insert the link to the GitHub repo you want to clone: `https://github.com/thoth-station/elyra-aidevsecops-tutorial.git`

 <div style="text-align:center">
 <img alt="Clone your repo" src="https://raw.githubusercontent.com/thoth-station/elyra-aidevsecops-tutorial/master/docs/images/CloneYourRepo.png">